juperala/robotframework-cookiecutter/README.md

 ## Usage

-The cookiecutter creates clean test project template for web application testing with Robot Framework and SeleniumLibrary.
+This [cookiecutter](https://github.com/audreyr/cookiecutter) template creates clean test project for web application testing with Robot Framework and SeleniumLibrary.

 If you do not have cookiecutter installed, install it via Python PIP: